dailymuse/mithril-coat/README.md

 ```

 ## Mithril Coat Templates
-Mithril coat templates are mithril templates that are written in HTML.
-The files are saved with a .coat extension and are then compiled to JavaScript by the mithril coat compiler.
+Mithril Coat templates are Mithril templates that are written in HTML.
+The files are saved with a .coat extension and are then compiled to JavaScript by the Mithril Coat compiler.

-Mithril coat templates are simply html templates that are compiled to mithril.
+Mithril Coat templates are simply html templates that are compiled to Mithril.
 The templating language is expected to be used in conjunction with [Browserify](http://browserify.org/) as it `module exports` all the templates.
-You can use the [Coatify](https://github.com/dailymuse/coatify) plugin to `require` Mithril Coat Templates.
+You can use the [Coatify](https://github.com/dailymuse/coatify) plug-in to `require` Mithril Coat Templates.

 All Mithril Coat templates receive two variables: `(view, state)`. `view` is a reference to the view object that has the template so any property on the view is available to you via the view object. `state` is the state that was passed in the view on initialization. `state` is the place where any model or ui data should exist.

-Mithril coat template support all html tags and have an additional 7 html tags
+Mithril Coat template support all html tags and have an additional 7 html tags
 ```
 * if, elif, else
 * val